What Are Order Blocks and Breaker Blocks in the Smart Money Concept?

 Note that order block candles visible on a higher timeframe tend to be more probable.
 Similarly, a small high-low range on a lower timeframe would appear as a single candlestick on a higher timeframe, meaning that the entire range can be plotted as a supply or demand zone.

-To have a go at spotting your own order blocks, head over to FXOpen’s free TickTrader platform and interact with our real-time charts.
+If you want to spot your own patterns, you may consider heading over to FXOpen’s TickTrader platform and interact with real-time charts.

 Incorporating Order Blocks into a Trading Strategy

-Incorporating order blocks into a strategy involves observing how the price behaves as it approaches these marked areas.
+An order block trading strategy involves observing how the price behaves as it approaches these marked areas.
 Traders typically watch for price reactions near these zones, using them as indicators of potential entry or exit points.
-For instance, a price bounce off a demand zone may signal a good opportunity to go long, anticipating upward momentum as institutional interest possibly resurfaces.
+For instance, a price bounce from a demand zone may be used by traders to place a buy order, anticipating upward momentum as institutional interest possibly resurfaces.

 Traders might also combine these areas with indicators and other analysis tools, such as moving averages or Fibonacci retracements, to validate their signals.
-This multi-faceted approach helps in fine-tuning entry and exit strategies, potentially increasing the likelihood of effective trades.
+This multi-faceted approach may support traders in developing their own entry and exit strategies.

 Risk Management